appdevfall16/rcav_practice/README.md

-# Our Little Calculator
+#   Useful Calculator

-In this project, we will practice the basic RCAV flow, as well as receiving inputs from the user as variable route segments and make our actions smarter accordingly.
+In this project, We will practice the basic RCAV flow, As well as receiving inputs from the user as variable route segments and make our actions smarter accordingly.

 ## Setup

  -  Fork and clone as usual.
  - `cd` into the folder.
  - `bundle install`
  - `rails server`